JohnCoene/javascript-for-r/_book/3-25-htmlwidgets-advanced.md

 # Advanced Topics {#widgets-adv}

 In the previous chapter, we put together an attractive, fully-functioning widget, but it lacks polish and does not use all the features htmlwidgets provides; this chapter explores those.
 We look into handling the size of widgets to ensure they are responsive as well as discuss potential security concerns and how to address them.
-Finally, we show how to pass JavaScript code from R to JavaScript and how to add \index{HTML} content before and after the widget.
+Finally, we show how to pass JavaScript code from R to JavaScript and how to add HTML\index{HTML} content before and after the widget.

 ## Shared Variables {#widgets-adv-shared}